Can You Feel It (The Jacksons song)

 "Can You Feel It" is a song by American group the Jacksons, recorded in March 1980 and released as the third single from their album Triumph in February 1981.

-Written by brothers Michael and Jackie, the song featured solo leads by Randy and Michael.
-Released as a single in 1981, the song reached No. 77 on the pop charts and No. 30 on the R&B charts in United States, but reached No. 6 in the UK and No. 2 in the Netherlands in 1981.
+Written by brothers Michael Jackson and Jackie Jackson, the song featured solo leads by Michael and Randy Jackson.
+Released as a single in 1981, "Can You Feel It" peaked at number 77 on the Billboard Hot 100 and number 30 on the Billboard R&B Chart.
+Outside of the United States, "Can You Feel It" topped the charts in Belgium (Flanders) and South Africa, peaked within the top ten of the charts in Australia, the Netherlands, and the United Kingdom, and the top 20 of the charts in Ireland.

+Critical reception

-Record World said that "Dynamic strings join Michael and Randy's vocal drama to provide memorable musical suspense."
+Record World wrote that "Dynamic strings join Michael and Randy's vocal drama to provide memorable musical suspense."